 Jerome spoke about Jude and his letter, as follows: “Jude the brother of James, left a short epistle which is reckoned among the seven catholic epistles, and because in it he quotes from the apocryphal book of Enoch it is rejected by many.
 Nevertheless by age and use it has gained authority and is reckoned among the Holy Scriptures.”
 (Lives of Illustrious Men 4)

-Many of the other church fathers wrote about this book, identifying Jude as the brother of Jesus, including Clement of Alexandria, who wrote comments on the Book of Jude, as well as Tertullian.
+Many of the other church fathers wrote about this book, identifying Jude as the brother of Jesus, including Clement of Alexandria, who wrote comments on the Book of Jude (Collection 1, Fragments 2), as well as Tertullian (On The Apparel of Women 1:3).

 Occasion of the letter